ConduitIO/conduit-connector-snowflake/README.md

 haris: can you briefly describe the metadata columns in the generated stream? also, can you please describe how is the stream/table populated? we don't have to go into implementation details, just high level.

+haris: I recall us planning to think about that approach, where an "incrementing field" needs to be specified.
+Did we find something interesting there?

 CDC iterator starts working if snapshot iterator method `HasNext` return false.
 CDC iterator uses snowflake stream (more information about streams https://docs.snowflake.com/en/user-guide/streams-intro.html)
 When source starts work first time iterator <b>creates</b> stream with name `conduit_stream_{table}` to `table` from